jupyterhub/dockerspawner/README.md

 ### Data persistence and DockerSpawner

-With `DockerSpawner`, the home directory, `/home/jupyter`, is *not* persistent by default, so some configuration is required to do so unless the directory is to be used with temporary or demonstration JupyterHub deployments.
+With `DockerSpawner`, the user's home directory is *not* persistent by default, so some configuration is required to do so unless the directory is to be used with temporary or demonstration JupyterHub deployments.